Finding ways on how to grow Instagram followers organically might seem complicated for most newbie marketers.

 Just like keywords when doing SEO for your website, hashtags have difficulties.

 If a hashtag has over 1,000 posts associated with it, it’s a difficult tag.
-If it has a couple hundred, it’s low difficulty.
+If it has a couple hundred, it’s a low difficulty.
 When someone searches for a high difficulty hashtag, your post will likely be buried.
-But if it’s low difficulty, you’re more likely to appear near the top.
+But if it’s a low difficulty, you’re more likely to appear near the top.

 People can see and find your posts on easy hashtags.
 These will be more niche tags.